ChrisAntaki/typesjs/README.md

 var instance = new CustomType();
 t(instance, CustomType);

-// Lastly, for optional values, just pass "optional" or false as the third parameter. t(void 0, String, false);
+// For optional values, just pass "optional" or false as the third parameter. t(void 0, String, false);
 t(void 0, String, "optional"); // More readable, to my eyes.